 Want something to chew on?
 Do not let it be smokeless tobacco.
-Smokeless or spit tobacco comes in two forms: chewing tobacco and snuff—both of which can increase your risk of cancer and serious oral health problems.
+Smokeless or spit tobacco comes in two forms: chewing tobacco and snuff—both of which can increase your risk of cancer and other serious oral health problems.

 Chewing tobacco can be found as leaf tobacco, which is packaged in a pouch, or plug tobacco, which is in a brick form.
 Both are put between the cheek and gum for several hours and produce a continuous nicotine high.
 Snuff, usually sold in cans, is a powdered form of tobacco that is put between the lower lip and gum.
 A small amount will quickly release nicotine into the bloodstream, producing a quick high.